 Diabetes is a disease that occurs when your body becomes unable to metabolize sugar properly.
 This failure to manage sugars stems from issues with insulin, a hormone produced by the pancreas.
 Insulin helps your body use sugars as energy, carrying it into cells throughout your body.

 At Health Testing Centers we make diabetes testing easy by allowing you to avoid the hassle of visiting your doctor.
 We provide diabetes tests, including Doctor's oversight, using the same labs that your doctor utilizes.
 Test results show your levels compared to a normal range.
-Results are not a part of your permanent medical record and are securely delivered to you, saving time and money.
+Test results are securely delivered to you, saving you time and money.

 Fast, accurate, clear lab results without doctor visit

 100% satisfaction guarantee

 Private and confidential

 Includes glucose and hemoglobin A1c, the 2 most common tests to screen for diabetes plus the microalbumin:creatinine ratio urine test.

 Includes glucose and hemoglobin A1c, the 2 most common tests to screen for diabetes plus the microalbumin:creatinine ratio urine test, Insulin and C-Peptide test.

 This test measures the level of Albumin in the blood.